Quantum tomography explains quantum mechanics: Quantum fields and macroscopic quantum systems

-The \bfi{Heisenberg cut} can be seen as an imagined borderline in the fuzzy boundary between the macroscopic (observable) and microscopic (only inferable) part of the universe.
-The output of the source (hence the state of the quantum beam) and the input of the detector (hence the observed relation between input and detection events) depend on the details of this cut, but (as long as everything is linear as we assumed) the results are consistent no matter how the cut is drawn.
+From this perspective, the \bfi{Heisenberg cut} can be seen as an imagined borderline in the fuzzy boundary between the macroscopic (directly observable) and the microscopic (only inferable) part of the universe.
+The output of a source (hence the state of a quantum beam) and the input of a corresponding detector (hence the observed relation between input and detection events) depend on the details of this cut, but (as long as everything is linear, as we assumed) the results are consistent no matter how the cut is drawn.